Layr-Labs/eigenda-client-rs/README.md

 ## rust-eigenda-v2-client

-Rust client for interacting with EigenDA V2.
+Rust client for interacting with EigenDA (V2 implementation).

 Read the [rust-eigenda-v2-client Readme](/crates/rust-eigenda-v2-client/README.md) for more info about this crate.